All Episodes

 That's right, friends.

-A spokesman for the Department of Health and Human Services wrote in a blog, you should be prepared when Aunt Janine says something like Obamacare hasn't helped anyone.
+A spokesman for the Department of Health and Human Services wrote on a blog, you should be prepared when Aunt Janine says something like, Obamacare hasn't helped anyone.

-If Uncle Ted starts telling Obamacare calling Obamacare a train work, you should calmly explain.
+If Uncle Ted starts telling Obamacare and calling Obamacare a train work, you should calmly explain.

 He's gotten a hold of some old talking points.

-And then he suggests you recite a three-paragraph response, citing fourteen figures, including health care inflation.
+And then he suggests you recite a three-paragraph response, citing 14 figures, including healthcare inflation.

 The president the other day, my buddy Brian, in fact, I'm going to retweet Brian here.

 You can follow me on Twitter at E.W.
-Ericsson, same at Facebook.
+Erickson.

 One of the talking points.

-You're respo you're supposed to respond to your narrow minded bigoted relatives who don't like Obamacare and have yesterday's talking points.
+You're supposed to respond to your narrow-minded, bigoted relatives who don't like Obamacare and have yesterday's talking points, that premium increases won't be so high.

 Oregon is forcing insurers to go even higher with their rates.